 - Easy update: Update to the latest ethOS version with a single command.

 - Fast startup: Fast miner startup, low disk/cpu usage, and no out-of-space issues.

-ethOS was released February 15 2016.
+ethOS was released in February of 2016.
 All proceeds from ethOS sales are distributed among the development team.

 See ethOS changelog.